-Colorado State University was the recipient of funding from the National Science Foundation in 2016 to support the LSAMP BD Fellowship program.
-The award supports 12 dedicated graduate students from domestic underrepresented minority backgrounds who are pursuing graduate studies in science, technology, engineering, and mathematics programs at CSU.
+Colorado State University was the recipient of more than $1 million in funding from the National Science Foundation to support The Louis Stokes Alliance for Minority Participation Bridge to the Doctorate Fellowship program in 2016.
+The competitive LSAMP program assists students in continuing their educational path to Ph.D. programs.
+The award supports graduate students from domestic underrepresented minority backgrounds who are pursuing graduate studies in STEM — science, technology, engineering, and mathematics.

 Individual Development Plan